- Alligators are carnivorous reptiles that feed primarily on birds, fish, turtles, frogs, and small to medium mammals.

 - Alligators don’t normally feed on snakes because they are venomous.

-- Alligators are opportunistic feeders, that means that they eat what they can find.
+- Alligators are opportunistic feeders, which means that they eat what they can find.

 Given this very wide range of an alligator’s diet, you may think that one of the animals they may be restricted from eating is snakes.